careful with online course images

 This lesson will help online course teachers who don’t know much about sourcing photos learn about their options and avoid common business and legal traps.

-Knowing about image rights is great for people that:
+Knowing about image rights is great for people who:

 • Don’t know about copyrights and trademarks